-Working with sciatica is a wide awake nightmare for any patient who needs to push themselves to function in the workplace, while enduring the misery of chronic sciatic nerve pain.
+Working with sciatica is a wide-awake nightmare for any patient who needs to push themselves to function in the workplace, while enduring the misery of chronic sciatic nerve pain.
 Working is generally not something most people can choose to stop doing, just because they have pain.
 Therefore, these poor patients must force their already tired and stressed bodies to perform, even when they are suffering greatly from acute back and leg pain.

 This article will detail what it is like to have to work with neuropathy, as well as how work may actually play a role in the cause, escalation or extension of symptoms.

-Working with Sciatica / Activities
+Challenges of Working with Sciatica

 No matter what you do for a living, I bet your work exacerbates your sciatica symptoms.
 If you sit at your job, then sitting becomes agonizing.
 If you must work hard labor, then your back is torn and abused daily and you must drag yourself home every day, barely able to function.
 If you stand all day, then your legs are simply wasted by the time you get home and that sharp pain in your lower back remains, long after you can finally relax in the evening.

 I know well what it is like to work in desperate pain.
 In fact, I was working 4 jobs during the height of my own worst back pain struggle.
 I still work 7 days a week, even when I don’t feel great.

 If you choose not to work, you will also suffer pain.
 You think it might be a good idea to give your back a rest and your doctor might have even recommended taking some time off work.
 If you are lucky, you might get to use some sick days or some vacation time to make up the losses.
 However, this time runs out fast and your pain remains.

 If you choose to continue staying home, you still can’t find comfort and you are becoming increasingly stressed over your financial losses and the effects they might have on your family.
 Times are tough and your sciatica is making it harder on everyone.

 Working with Sciatica Facts